What Is HNT and Helium Mobile, and How Can You Get a Phone Plan Powered by Blockchain?

 Most people assume telecom is an unshakable industry – dominated by billion-dollar giants and outdated billing models.

-BUT, what if I told you there’s a blockchain-powered phone plan offering FREE service that’s already live and working… and it’s not coming from Verizon, AT&T, or T-Mobile?
+BUT, what if I told you there’s a blockchain-powered phone plan offering reliable service that’s already live and working… and it’s not coming from Verizon, AT&T, or T-Mobile?

 It’s coming from you.
 And me.
 And anyone else willing to participate in a new kind of infrastructure: one owned and operated by the people, not corporations.